connorfeeley/dotfiles/README.md

 #### Face Two: Home Theater PC

-Boschic is connected to a ViewSonic "4K" projector pointed at a ceiling-mounted 100in. screen.
+Workstation is connected to a ViewSonic "4K" projector pointed at a ceiling-mounted 100in. screen.

 While the Plex Media Player experience on NixOS is... manageable...
 I suspect that the situation may be deteriorating: